Sex education in India

-Sex education in India to the organised delivery by Indian governments and non-profits of material regarding sex, sexuality, and pregnancy.
-The three categories of sex education in India are (1) the sex education courses targeted at adolescents in school, (2) family planning for adults, and (3) HIV/AIDS Prevention Education.
-This article outlines the current state of, efficacy of, and opposition to these types of sex education in India.
-For history regarding family planning in India, see Family Planning in India.
+Sex education is a controversial subject in India, sometimes viewed as a taboo topic; across the country and within the community, opinions on how or whether to deliver it are divided.
+The states of Gujarat, Maharashtra, Madhya Pradesh and Chhattisgarh have banned or refused to implement sex education in schools.
+The BJP government in Madhya Pradesh said sex education had "no place in Indian culture" and plans to introduce yoga in schools instead.
+On the global level, India has notably fallen behind numerous countries, including underdeveloped and significantly smaller countries such as Sudan and the Congo Republic, where sex education is first taught at the primary level.

 Current state of sexual health

 Sex and pregnancy

 The sex ratio in India is skewed towards males, with 943 girls born per 1000 males in 2011.
 This is propagated by several factors, including lower caloric intake by mothers, female infanticide, and cultural preference for boys.
 However, the most plausible explanation for fewer female than male births is prenatal sex determination, followed by induced abortion of female fetuses.
 This suggests that potential mothers are socialised to believe that having a female child is detrimental to their family, either economically or socially.